Mr Endowed: Mr Endowed (Remix)

-The remix of "Mr Endowed" features rap vocals from American rapper Snoop Dogg.
+The remix of "Mr Endowed" features rap vocals by American rapper Snoop Dogg.
 It was released on May 23, 2010, by Mo' Hits Records.
 Produced by Don Jazzy, the song appeared in the track listing for Mr. Endowed, an unreleased album.

 Background

 Don Jazzy uploaded the remix's cover art onto Twitter in October 2010.
 There were speculations that D'banj and Snoop Dogg would premiered the song during the 2010 Koko Concert.
-D'banj and Snoop Dogg performed the single at the 2013 MTV Africa All Stars Concert held at the Moses Mabhida Stadium in Durban, South Africa.
+D'banj and Snoop Dogg performed the song at the 2013 MTV Africa All Stars Concert, which was held at the Moses Mabhida Stadium in Durban, South Africa.

 Music video

 The music video for the remix was directed by Sesan Ogunro.
 It was produced by BAFTA-nominated film producer Luti Fagbenle, who is best known for producing music videos for recording artists such as Flo Rida, Akon, Pitbull, N-Dubz and Alexandra Burke.

 Accolades

 The music video for "Mr Endowed" (Remix) won Most Gifted Male Video and was nominated for the Most Gifted Video of the Year at the 2011 Channel O Music Video Awards.
 It was also nominated for Best Afro Pop Video at the 2011 Nigeria Music Video Awards (NMVA).